pyeventsourcing/eventsourcing/docs/topics/application.rst

 The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.take_snapshot` which can be used for :ref:`snapshotting <Snapshotting>` existing aggregates.
-Snapshotting isn't necessary, but can help to reduce the time it takes to access aggregates with lots of domain events.
+Snapshotting isn't necessary, but can help to reduce the time it takes to access aggregates that would otherwise be reconstructed from a large number of recorded domain events.

-The :class:`~eventsourcing.application.Application` class has an ``env`` attribute which can be redefined on your application classes.
+The :class:`~eventsourcing.application.Application` class has an ``env`` attribute, which can be redefined on your application classes.
 Application objects also have an ``env`` attribute which is determined by a combination of the application class attribute, the operating system environment, and by an optional constructor argument.